mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 ```

 In this case, since we are starting to probe from `keyID=5` and `keyID=6`, we will eventually emit the following
 `keyID`s: 5, 6 and 4.
-This seemingly to be compliant with the SQL standard, since the SQL standard does not require
+This appears to be compliant with the SQL standard, since the SQL standard does not require
 the `SELECT DISTINCT` query to emit resulting tuple in any order without the `ORDERD BY` clause.
 However, inside
 of CockroachDB's SQL engine, different SQL operators can be used as building blocks for more complicated
 queries.
 Over the course of many releases, all our previous unordered distinct operators maintained this implicit
-behaviour of emitting the first distinct tuple it encounters in the input, instead of the last tuple as we have
+behaviour of emitting the first distinct tuple it encounters in the input instead of the last tuple as we have
 seen in our optimized algorithm.
 This behaviour is being depended on by CockroachDB's query planner when it decides
 to use unordered distinct operator as the input for other SQL operators.
 Therefore, in order to maintain
 compatibility with this assumption, we need to make sure that hash table emits the first distinct tuple it encounters,